swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 A browser window should open with the Jupyter Notebook.

+You may notice all the previous outputs from the notebook are still present.
+This is because the notebook was not cleared before being shared with you.

+This can be useful to see the results of previous runs.
+In most cases however, it can also be a source of confusion and clutter.

+This is one of the limitations of the Jupyter Notebook: they are not easy to share with others.

-Execute each step of the notebook to train the model and evaluate its performance.
+For the time being, execute each step of the notebook to train the model and evaluate its performance.
+Previous outputs will be overwritten.

+Ensure the experiment runs without errors.

 Once done, you can close the browser window.